Matt Noveskey: Icarus Bell

 In 2019 Matt started working with Alan Adams on a new musical project called Icarus Bell.
 With the COVID-19 pandemic sidelining Blue October's tour plans, Matt was able to devote more focus to Icarus Bell.
 The duo began recording their debut album in 2020, which features contributions from Paco Estrada, Scott Graham, Ron "Bumblefoot" Thal, Lukas Rossi, Kelsey Flanagan, Justin Furstenfeld, Will Knaak and Ryan Delahoussaye, among others.
 Icarus Bell released their debut single "Aces" in December 2020.
 In June 2021 Icarus Bell's music video for their song "Vultures" received a bronze Addy award from the Austin chapter of the American Advertising Federation.
-They plan to release their debut album in 2023.
+Icarus bell released their debut album The Great Collapse on January 5, 2024.
+Icarus Bell played their first concerts in October 2024, as opening act on a string of shows with The Unlikely Candidates.

 Other music projects

-While not touring and recording with his bands, Noveskey lends his services as a bassist, songwriter, vocalist and record producer for other recording artists in a variety of musical genres Noveskey started producing other artists in 2006, and in January 2008 he formed a production company called 116 Producers with producer/engineer Chuck Alkazian.
+While not touring and recording with his bands, Noveskey lends his services as a bassist, songwriter, vocalist and record producer for other recording artists in a variety of musical genres.
+Noveskey started producing other artists in 2006, and in January 2008 he formed a production company called 116 Producers with producer/engineer Chuck Alkazian.
 The duo mainly worked out of Detroit and Austin.
 Several of the artists Noveskey produced have signed to major labels, won awards, achieved chart success and had their songs placed in movies and television shows.
 Songs Noveskey has produced or co-written have charted at #1 on iTunes independent, #1 on iHeartRadio, Top 10 iTunes pop, Top 20 iTunes overall, Top 30 Alternative, Top 40 Adult Contemporary, and Top 30 Hot Country Songs.

 In addition to producing, Noveskey is the proprietor of Wanderlust Artist Management and Promotion, a company that manages and promotes the artists he produces.
-His current roster includes the bands I Am Dynamite, Dossey and Courrier.
-Matt also manages Dalton Rapattoni who finished third on American Idol, and he also produced Rapattoni's debut solo album Nobody's Home.
+His roster has included the bands I Am Dynamite, Dossey, Courrier and Nolo.
+Matt also managed Dalton Rapattoni who finished third on American Idol, and he also produced Rapattoni's debut solo album Nobody's Home.
 In 2012 Noveskey along with Blue October's guitarist C.B.
 Hudson, broke ground on Orb Recording Studios, a world class residential recording studio in Austin, which opened in 2013.
 In 2014 Orb Studios was selected as Austin's best recording studio in the Austin Music Industry Awards.

 Noveskey also tours as a solo artist, often sharing the stage with friends and bandmates such as Justin Furstenfeld, Joseph King, Jeff Crowder, Wesley Lunsford, Ryan Holley, Casey McPherson, Paco Estrada and Johnny Goudie.
 Matt's solo sets contain a mix of his solo songs, (a+)machines songs, Blue October songs and covers.
 He is often accompanied by his (a+)machines bandmate Ryan Holley.